surachetk/surachetk/README.md

 # Surachet Kamlangpan

 ### IT Manager | Practical Solutions for Manufacturing & Automation

-I am an IT Manager with over 10 years of experience ensuring technology actually serves the business.
-My focus is straightforward: delivering ERP systems and digital tools that work in the real world to cut costs and fix inefficiencies.
+I’m an IT Manager with over 10 years of experience making sure technology actually serves the business.
+My focus is straightforward: delivering ERP systems and digital tools that work in the real world to cut costs and fix issues in business processes.

 ---